0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ![http-homepage](http-homepage.jpg)

 Spidering with `gobuster` shows an interesting directory `/certsrv` which indicates that the **ADCS role** is installed on this server.
+We note this down.

 ![gobuser-output](gobuser-output.jpg)